 In addition, biologics increase the risk of reactivating an inactive tuberculosis infection.
-As a result, you’ll need TB testing before beginning therapy.
+As a result, you’ll need TB testing, and possibly treatment, before beginning therapy.

 Mild side effects of treatment may include a rash.
 Some people also have redness, swelling, and itching at the injection site.